zfaustk/KHGraphDB/docs/kernel.md

 The recipe lives on the Type.
 Members are a posting.
 A hit cites an Addr.
 KEEP fills.
 Fold is depth.
 A view does not cite itself.
+A new recipe is a new
+Type.
+The name moves.
 NOTE is the world.
 Compact drops orphans. reason is content.
 The stamp is not a SET.
 See `docs/derived.md`.